Spark-RTG/react-template-quickstart/README.md

 Put the settings file to the most granular file directory that still contains the entire effective scope of this file.

-> @copyright This project framework was written by [Yukun Song](https://github.com/Spark-RTG) on Feb, 2023.
+> @copyright This project framework was written by [Yukun Song](https://github.com/Spark-RTG) in Feb, 2023.
 Feel free to use this template for any future projects.